 Nothing beats a delicious muffin!
 Light, fluffy, and moist, this Healthy Pumpkin Chocolate Chip Muffins checks all the boxes.
 Made with 10 ingredients, these muffins are dairy-free, paleo friendly, and gluten-free as well as freezer friendly.

 Pumpkin season is in fully swing!
 Did you see my recent Healthy Pumpkin Chocolate Chip Bread recipe?
 Well, today I’m back with another pumpkin flavoured recipe, this time — muffins!
-These are such a great grab and go snack or breakfast, when in a rush, we just grab one to enjoy on our walk to school.
+These are such a great grab and go snack or breakfast (they go so well with my Breakfast Egg Muffins Recipe), when in a rush, we just grab one to enjoy on our walk to school.

 Even better is that these healthy pumpkin chocolate chip muffins are freezer friendly so you can make a large batch and enjoy whenever you chose to in the upcoming months.
 It makes the holiday season so easy as sometimes it’s so busy, we don’t get a chance to prep some healthy treats for ourselves.